sahmed1o/Facial-Recognition-Tracking-Computer-Vision-Python/README.md

 <strong>1.
 Download python 3 here, in this case it was python-3.6.4-amd64 for windows:</strong>
 https://www.python.org/downloads/release/python-364/
-Python installation Exe has been included under the Python3 Folder

 <strong> 2.
 To install python libraries on windows: </strong>
 <ul>